dzuk-mutant/blockchain/list/instances/vampire_estate/vampire_estate.md

 ***last updated 2018.06.20***

-A user there (@oshino) spammed my personal account with illustrated sexualised depictions of minors and harassing comments.
+A user there (@oshino) spammed my personal account with harrassing comments and pictures - some of those pictures have sexualised depictions of minors.

+This user appears to be the admin of the instance.

 ![](1.png)
 ![](2.png)